Community Living Program

 • Session dates and times:

-– Thursday 22 Feb at 9am, 11am, 1pm and 3pm
+Thursday 27 Feb at 9am, 11am, 1pm OR 3pm (Register now!)

-– Friday 23 Feb at 9am, 11am, 1pm and 3pm
+Friday 28 Feb at 9am, 11am, 1pm OR 3pm (Register now!)

 4. ALCOHOL AND DRUG EDUCATION – ALCOCUPS ALCOHOL AND DRUG EDUCATION SPECIALISTS